AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 4. **What data does each instance consist of?** *(``Raw'' data (e.g., unprocessed text or images)or features?
 In either case, please provide a description.)*

     In case of the aggregated data, each instance contains scores per trait per social group.
-In case of the full data, each instance represents one annotator and his/her scores for each of 16 trait pairs for four annotated groups.
+In case of the full data, each instance represents one annotator and his/her scores for each of 16 trait pairs for the groups that they annotated.
 For the demographic data, this is the information provided by the annotators.
 Please, note that some annotators may not provide some information about themselves.

 5. **Is there a label or target associated with each instance?
 If so, please provide a description.**

     In the full data file, all instances are identified by annotator’s IDs.
-In the aggregated data file, each instance is presented by aggregated scores for 16 trait pairs (please, see details in the paper).
+In the aggregated data file, each instance is presented by aggregated scores for 32 trait (please, see details in the paper).
 In the demographic data, as in the full data instance is identified by annotator’s IDs.
 However, these ID do not correspond to the full data IDs.
 This is done in order to avoid potential harms of misinterpretation of scores based on annotator’s demographics.

 6. **Is any information missing from individual instances?** *(If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.)*